+Figure 8: Parameter Edit

 Input Masks

 Link descriptions can include an input mask.
 An input mask is a mask used by the software as a parameter or set of parameters to create the output image.
 For example, some seam carving tools request a mask describing areas targeted for removal and areas for retention.
 This mask may be used as the input mask for the journaling tool as well.
 The input mask is an optional attachment, but it should be used for any operations that operate on a specific region of the image.
 When first attached to the description, the mask is not shown in the description dialog.
 On subsequent edits, the image is both shown and able to be replaced with a new attachment.

+Video input masks may be a single image applied to multiple frames (detected in the change mask), or a set of frames as a movie clip.